XpiritBV/ContainerWorkshop2018Docs/Lab5-Environments.md

 ```
 docker-compose build
 ```
 It is convenient when your `docker-compose.yml` file is able to build the container images of the composition.
-This assumes that the source code build has already been done.
-The build of the container images is typically defined in the `Dockerfile` in the root of the individual projects.
+The build of the container images is defined in the `Dockerfile` in the root of the individual projects and uses multiple stages to create a clean final image.

 Make sure you understand the `docker-compose.yml` contents.